Whitfield County, Georgia

-Whitfield County is a county located in the northwestern part of the U.S. state of Georgia.
+Whitfield County is a county in the Northwest region of the U.S. state of Georgia.
 As of the 2020 census shows a population of 102,864.
 The county seat is Dalton.
 The county was created on December 30, 1851, and named after George Whitefield, Methodist evangelist.
 The "e" was omitted to reflect the pronunciation of his name.

-Whitfield County is part of the Dalton, Georgia Metropolitan Statistical Area, which is also included in the Chattanooga-Cleveland-Dalton, TN-GA-AL Combined Statistical Area.
+Whitfield County is part of the Dalton metropolitan area, Georgia, which is also included in the Chattanooga–Cleveland–Dalton combined statistical area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 291 sqmi, of which 290 sqmi is land and 0.6 sqmi (0.2%) is water.
 The majority of Whitfield County is located in the Conasauga River sub-basin in the ACT River Basin (Coosa-Tallapoosa River Basin), with a part of the western edge of the county is located in the Middle Tennessee-Chickamauga sub-basin of the Middle Tennessee-Hiwassee basin.
 A very small portion of the southern edge of the county is located in the Oostanaula River sub-basin in the larger ACT River Basin.